smartdevicelink/sdl_app_library_guides/docs/Frequently Asked Questions/Can I Integrate SDL into a React Native App/index.md

 }
 ```
-Make sure you add `#import "React/RCTEventEmitter.h"` to the apps bridging header before moving forward if you using a Swift class.
+Make sure you add `#import "React/RCTEventEmitter.h"` to the apps bridging header before moving forward if you making a Swift application.

 Now you need to create the Objective-C bridging class for `SDLEventEmitter` and add the proper `RCT_EXTERN_METHOD` wrapper.
 Swift ONLY.